 The table above shows that for block 1, in the place of the Campo-Ma'an National Park in the study, the level of consideration is 79%.
 Block 2, on the analysis of the impact of the projects on the Campo-Ma'an National Park, has been considered to the extent of 81%.
 With regard to block 3 on the level of consideration of cumulative impacts on the Campo-Ma'an National Park, the level of consideration is 52%.
 With regard to block 4 on public participation, the level of compliance is 47%.
-Block 5, on the integration of environmental and social management plan measures, has a compliance rate of 67%.
-Finally, block 6, on the consideration of cumulative impacts on the Campo-Ma'an National Park in the Environmental and Social Management Plan, has been taken into account to a level of 47%.
+Block 5, on the integration of cumulative impacts on the Campo-Ma'an National Park in the Environmental and Social Management Plan, has been taken into account to a level of 47%.
 Thus, the overall level of consideration of the Campo-Ma'an National Park in the various environmental and social impact assessment projects is 62%.